JonPSmith/GenericServices/README.md

 #### 4. General items

 - GenericService is designed to handle validation and error checking at multiple levels in the system.
-- Good examples of used via an online [example web site](http://samplemvcwebapp.net/) which includes some documentation.
+- Good examples of usage via an online [example web site](http://samplemvcwebapp.net/) which includes some documentation.
 - The source code of the [example web site](https://github.com/JonPSmith/SampleMvcWebApp) is also available as a Open Source project.
 - The commands have been extensively Unit Tested.
 - The project is Open Source.